-In some countries in the Middle East, however, tips can be more valuable when offered in dollars.
+In some countries in the Middle East, however, tips can be more valuable when offered in US dollars or in euros.
 Make sure to understand if your currency is legal tender before leaving home.
 If the dollar is acceptable in local transactions, then cab drivers and concierges would be more than willing to take them as tips compared to local currencies.

 Tip where you can

 In some countries around the world, most service workers like wait staff rely on tips for their wages.
 Giving tips is therefore very important in these cultures.
 Also, it is not advisable to ask whether or not a service person requires a tip.
 Many would say, "No" out of etiquette even if he or she relies on your tip for their wage.
 Once there is no ban on tips, it is often best to offer them.
 Most importantly, be kind and courteous on your travels.